MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-access-private-container-registry.md

 ms.date: 03/25/2024
 ---

-# Add a Kubernetes secret in Data workflows.
-# Add a Kubernetes secret in Data workflows.
+# Add a Kubernetes secret in Data workflows

 ## Introduction